zimolzak/birthday-party/list.md

   and drag on things if I bend over.
 Doesn't have to be literally made of a precious metal.
 Don't get the kind with a pin that pierces through things.
-Style ideas: plain metal, fun but subtle pattern, texture, my monogram, anchor, key, whale, rod of Asclepius, frieze pattern (do an image search for 'frieze pattern').
+Style ideas: plain metal, fun but subtle pattern, texture, my monogram, anchor, key, rod of Asclepius, frieze pattern (do an image search for 'frieze pattern').

 - New **belt**.
 Brown or black leather, for work. simple design